alviano/asp-chef/static/doc/Chart.js.md

-The **ChartJS** operation shows input models in charts powered by the Chart.js framework.
+The **Chart.js** operation shows input models in charts powered by the Chart.js framework.

 Charts are obtained from instances of `__chart__/1` (which can be echoed in the output).